 You have the right to take pictures in public places, so if your accident happened in a place that is open to the public, you can go back and take photos.
 If the area has been closed, try to get permission from whoever is in charge of the area—for example, if you were injured in a slip and fall at a shopping mall, ask the mall manager or security people if you can go past the barriers.
 If your request is denied, make a note of that, including the date, the name of the person who denied your request, and the reasons given for not allowing you to take photographs.
 Then write to the insurance adjuster, explain what happened, and demand permission to get in and take the pictures you need.
 Tell the adjuster that it is "bad faith" to refuse permission to examine and photograph the scene of the accident.

 It may return to the scene as soon as possible to locate any evidence and photograph any conditions you believe may have caused or contributed to the accident.
 You may be amazed to find something that you were not aware of when the accident occurred but that may help explain what happened: a worn or torn spot on which you fell, a traffic light that isn't working.
 While looking around, you may also come across witnesses who saw what happened or who know of other accidents that happened in the same spot.

 Take photographs of the accident scene from a number of different angles—particularly your view of things right before the accident—to keep a good picture of the scene in your mind.
 Photograph the scene at the same time of day as your accident occurred.
 For vehicle accidents, photograph the scene on the same day of the week to show the typical amount of traffic.

 Photographs of your injuries also help in establishing the extent of your damages.
-Detailed photos of significant bruising, burns, lacerations help to tell the story of your pain.
+Detailed photos of significant bruising, burns, and lacerations help to tell the story of your pain.

-Parts of this article were excerpted from the book, How to Win Your Personal Injury Claim, by Attorney Joseph Matthews (Nolo).
+Parts of this article were excerpted from the book How to Win Your Personal Injury Claim, by Attorney Joseph Matthews (Nolo).